sioiokwong/apps/composting/ABOUT.md

 **Implementation**

-Our community sustainability page provides a new functional solution in the area(s) of...
+Our community page  provides a new functional solution in the area(s) of...

 **Integration**